ACLT Staff & Board of Directors

 Miriam Gholl, Community Relations Manager

 Miriam joined ACLT in June 2019.
 Prior to that time, she had been retired from the local Planning & Zoning Office, where she worked with Greg for over 30 years.
 Since retiring in 2011, Miriam had been a part-time social media marketer and webmaster for her husband’s business and spent a good part of the remainder of her time donating similar services to several local non-profits on a volunteer basis.
-Miriam has enjoyed getting to know the numerous ACLT volunteers and working with the Outreach & Membership Committee.
+Miriam provides staff support to the Outreach & Membership Committee and coordinates volunteers for events, hikes, etc..

 Janel Young, Office Coordinator